cujoai/nflua/doc/nf.md

 ### `packet:send([payload])`

 Send the copied packet `packet` through the network and then closes it, thus it cannot be sent again.
-If `payload` is provided the original packet payload is replaced by the contents of string `payload`.
+If `payload` is provided, the original packet payload is replaced by the contents of string `payload`.
+This function only works when you acquire the packet during a match in FORWARD chain.